Do you want to know the secret to ranking well today? Pay more attention to the user intent.

 For us SEOs, the above means that, unless we provide relevant information that delivers what the person is looking for, our pages will not rank.
 Or at least, they won’t rank well.

-User intent has become an integral part of the keyword research process.
+User intent has become an integral part of the keyword research process, which is foundational to any solid marketing strategy.

 We can map each of the four primary intents to a specific stage of the buying cycle.